Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Aggravated Assault Under the Law

-Texas Penal Code § 22.02(a)(1)-(2) states that aggravated assault occurs in either of the following two situations: the individual causes serious bodily injury to another or, the individual exhibits or uses a deadly weapon during the commission of an assault.
+Texas Penal Code § 22.02(a)(1)-(2) states that aggravated assault occurs in either of the following two situations:

 While assault typically does not require a bodily injury, a serious bodily injury is required for aggravated assault.
 Texas Penal Code §1.07(46) defines serious bodily injury as bodily injury that may include one of the following criteria: